Live Is Life: Other cover versions

 The Slovenian art collective Laibach recorded two retitled versions of the song for their 1987 album Opus Dei, one in English which was used as the album's title track, and the other in German under the name "Leben heisst Leben", with guitar solo included.
 Both were arranged in a distinctly darker and militaristic style typical of the group's music.
 The song, along with their cover of Queen's "One Vision" on the same LP, gained the band mainstream airplay on outlets including MTV and The Chart Show.

 The song was covered by Stargo, whose version reached number 10 in France in 1985.
 Sofia Carson's "Love Is the Name" features an interpolation of "Live Is Life".

-The song was also adapted by Liverpool F.C. fans as a football chant about their then manager Jürgen Klopp early in his tenure at the club.
-The song was reused by Liverpool fans (and Klopp himself) for a chant about Klopp's successor Arne Slot.
+The song was also adapted by Liverpool fans as a football chant about their then manager Jürgen Klopp early in his tenure at the club.
+The song was reused by Liverpool fans and Klopp himself for a chant about Klopp's successor Arne Slot.